Sadi58/indicator-drive/README.md

 ToDo
 ===============

-Use a switch as in UbuntuOne indicator instead of the current info item in the menu
+1. Use a switch as in UbuntuOne indicator instead of the current info item in the menu
+2. Prevent zenity cancel button from deleting the interval value
+3. Incorporate grive setup (google account authentication) and local folder creation?